-It's not surprising that self-employed workers earn more than employees, when you think about how much more you have to consider.
+It's not surprising that self-employed workers earn more than employees, when you consider the additional costs they must take into account.
 Flexjobs is a website dedicated to flexible work that has a good reputation and is updated regularly.
 It should be your first stop when looking for a virtual assistant job.
-At the time of writing this article, there are more than 200 jobs listed and more are being added daily.
+At the time of writing this article, there were more than 200 jobs listed and more are being added daily.

 A virtual assistant is anyone who offers services to other business owners from afar in exchange for an agreed rate.
 Quite simple, right?
 As you read this post, you'll quickly begin to understand why we use such a broad definition.
 We'll explain everything you need to know to start a solid virtual assistant business, including defining what a VA is and what types of services it can offer.
 While the best way to find virtual assistant jobs is the best way to find virtual assistant jobs, in the long run, the best customers are the result of strong relationships that come from building authentic networks and connections.
 Being a virtual assistant doesn't necessarily mean that you'll be an executive assistant, since you'll be performing traditional administrative tasks, such as organizing monthly expenses in Excel or booking appointments.